 When we first heard people took this option we found it hard to believe but people really are donning full-sized adult diapers and simply relieving themselves in the middle of times square crowds.
 This option is not for us!

 The other choice is a Shewee, a more modern approach started by festival-goers.
-At festivals, there are two types of toilet facilities, the portapotty type, that are limited in number and have LONG queues, and the male-only urinals.
+At festivals, there are two types of toilet facilities, the portapotty type, which are limited in number and have LONG queues, and the male-only urinals.
 These are male-only purely down to anatomy, we can rock up, whip out, and go, ladies, are just not so gifted.
 A Shewee readdresses that in-equality.
 A plastic funnel, routes the fluid into a more conventional jet, just like men’s “plumbing” and gives the user the same freedom as men.
 So now women can aim for a bottle, urinal, up against a tree, whatever.

 In Times Square with a million people it is still an issue but with care and even using an optional “bag” Women can get by without resorting to the baser option of a diaper.
 It is still not ideal, but really options are super limited.

 Honestly, many a civilized person must now be at their wit’s end reading this.
 We honestly think the main reason the event is free is if they charged they would be sued!
 It is next to inhumane and simply unthinkable for so many.
-The concept of New Year’s Eve, at times square, seems so alluring, but the lack of basic amenities just pushes it to the unthinkable for many.
+The concept of New Year’s Eve, at Times Square, seems so alluring, but the lack of basic amenities just pushes it to the unthinkable for many.

 If so, then your options are limited, forget it! or head over to our Times Square Party list and get ready to drop $1000 a person for a live view.
-This is the Reality of times Square on New Year’s Eve!
+This is the Reality of Times Square on New Year’s Eve!

 Food And Drink